clayton14/scene-2-uwmf/doc/Reference.md

 	Scene 2 UWMF and the latest stable version of ECWolf (1.3.3) only support square walls.

+- **tile** — a group of four walls.
+Specifically, a tile is made up of an east, a north, a south and a west wall.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot